subhayudutta/SummifyNow/README.md

 SummifyNow is a web application that provides summarization services for various types of content, including text, video, audio, and text-to-image conversion.

+## Website

+The SummifyNow website is hosted at: (https://summifynow.onrender.com)

 ## Features

 - Text Summaries: Generate concise summaries of written text.